One Hundred Sixteenth Congress of the United States of America

 Use of fees

-Amounts collected by the Secretary in the form of fees under this paragraph may be used to pay for—
+Amounts collected by the Secretary in the form of fees under this paragraph shall be available to the extent and in such amounts as are provided in advance in appropriations Acts for—

 the costs incurred for conducting an activity described in subparagraph (A); or